 P.S.
 This guide addresses the most common concerns and issues encountered by around 94% of Australian small businesses.
-We obviously can't address your specific infrastructure requirements in this document and recommend that you consult a professional to get a 40 point NBN ready audit & transition plan today.
-(See page 26 for more details.)
+We obviously can't address your specific infrastructure requirements in this document and recommend that you consult a professional to get an NBN ready audit before the subsidy expires on March 31 2017.
+(See page 40 for more details.)